okeeffed/developer-notes/manual/Design-Patterns/Iterator.md

 Note that after create a collection, we can use the `createIterator` method as many times as we want to return seperate instances of an `iterator` - for demonstration purposes, we will create a second iterator to do just that.

-The last part of `"main"` will demo what happens when you intertwine iterators.
+The last part of `"main"` will demo what happens when you intertwine iterator calls.

 ```typescript
 interface Iterator<T> {